absmach/supermq-docs/docs/authorization.md

 ##### Channel Thing Connect/Disconnect

-`Thing` represents devices (or applications) connected to Magistrala that uses the platform for message exchange with other `things`.
+`Thing` represents a device (or applications) connected to Magistrala that uses the platform for message exchange with other `things`.

-`Channel` represents a communication channel.
+`Channel` as a message conduit between things connected to it.
 It serves as message topic that can be consumed by all of the things connected to it.
-To Channel communication topics things can publish/Subscribe the messages.
+Things can publish or subscribe to the Channel.

 Thing and Channel can be connected to multiple channels using the following API.